Revisiting Black-Box Model Ownership Verification through Information Theory: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{raining} modern machine learning models often requires significant computational resources and access to a large, privately annotated dataset~\cite{devlin_bert_2019}.
-For example, the performance of the GPT-3 language model exhibits a power-law relationship with factors such as model size, dataset size, and computational capacity~\cite{radford2019language,brown2020language}.
-Given the considerable expenses associated with this endeavor, owners of such models are usually highly motivated to safeguard their intellectual property (IP)~\cite{jia2021proof,fan2021deepip,guo2024domain}.
+Training modern machine learning models often requires significant computational resources and access to large, privately annotated datasets~\cite{bai2025provfl}.
+For example, the performance of large language models such as GPT-4 exhibits power-law scaling behavior with respect to model size, dataset size, and computational capacity~\cite{radford2019language,brown2020language}.
+Given the substantial cost associated with developing such models, their owners are strongly motivated to safeguard their intellectual property (IP)~\cite{jia2021proof,fan2021deepip}.

-The escalating threat of model theft intensifies the urgency of model copyright protection.
-The model stealing adversaries who possess black-box access to the victim model and a small part of unlabeled data can train a substitute model using the victim model's predictions as supervision.
-The substitute model is designed to functionally mimic the behavior of the victim model.
-Representative works in this field include ~\cite{tramer2016stealing,orekondy_knockoff_2019,jagielski_high_2020}.
-With the endorsement of model theft attacks, it enables the white-boxing of many other attacks, posing a significant threat to model security and privacy protection.